emcvipr/controller-openstack-cinder/README.md

 3. Requirements
 ============

-1. EMC ViPR version 2.2 is required.
+1. EMC ViPR version 2.2 SP1 is required.
 Refer to the EMC ViPR documentation for installation and configuration instructions.
 2. EMC ViPR CLI to be installed on the Openstack Cinder node/s.
+3. EMC ViPR 2.2 SP1 in combination with Openstack Juno supports ScaleIO versions 1.31 as the backend.
-3. EMC ViPR 2.2 in combination with Openstack Icehouse supports ScaleIO versions 1.3 and 1.31 as the backend.
+4. EMC ViPR 2.2 SP1 in combination with Openstack Icehouse supports ScaleIO versions 1.3 and 1.31 as the backend.
-4. EMC ViPR 2.2 in combination with Openstack Juno supports consistency group and consistency group snap shots.
+5. EMC ViPR 2.2 SP1 in combination with Openstack Juno and Kilo supports consistency group and consistency group snap shots.Consistency Group update is supported in Kilo only.

 4. Supported Operations